 Specific responsibilities of the Convenor, with support of the ARMS Executive Office secretariat, include:

-Schedule and run regular meetings;
+Schedule and run regular meetings.

-Prepare and distribute an Agenda for each meeting and formally document decisions and actions in Minutes with dedicated support from the ARMS Executive Office;
+Prepare and distribute an Agenda for each meeting and formally document decisions and actions in Minutes with dedicated support from the ARMS Executive Office.

-Circulate Minutes and papers to Committee members and ensure records of the Committee are stored centrally by the ARMS Executive Office;
+Circulate Minutes and papers to Committee members and ensure records of the Committee are stored centrally by the ARMS Executive Office.

-Develop an annual Operational Plan and budget, and monitor progress and expenditure as approved by the ARMS Board;
+Develop an annual Operational Plan and budget, and monitor progress and expenditure as approved by the ARMS Board.

-Prepare and submit regular progress reports to the Board;
+Prepare and submit regular progress reports to the Board.

-Ensure relevant information is made available to Society members through the website;
+Ensure relevant information is made available to Society members through the website.

 Regularly liaise with Convenors of the other Standing Committees and Special Interest Groups as required.